RasmussenLab/vamb/README.md

 __2) Assemble each sample individually OR co-assemble and get the contigs out__

 We recommend using metaSPAdes on each sample individually.
-Single-sample assembly followed by samplewise binsplitting gives better result.
+Single-sample assembly followed by samplewise binsplitting gives better results.

 __3) Concatenate the FASTA files together while making sure all contig headers stay unique__